2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Georgia

 While working on their Bachelor's Degree, film majors at Ai Atlanta accumulate an average of around $40,973 in student debt.

-With a ranking of #8, Morehouse College did quite well on this year’s most popular schools for film, video and photographic arts students working on their bachelor’s degree.
-Located in the city of Atlanta, Morehouse is a private not-for-profit college with a small student population.
+Morehouse College landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree film, video and photographic arts programs.
+Located in the large city of Atlanta, Morehouse is a private not-for-profit school with a small student population.

-Full Film, Video & Photographic Arts at Morehouse College Report
+Read full report on Film, Video & Photographic Arts at Morehouse College

 About 57% of the students majoring in film at the school are women while 43% are male.